LovelaceAcademy/Learn/_posts/2021-08-23-fungible-token-minting-guide.markdown

 2. Create Wallet Keys and Addresses
 3. Build and Submit Minting Tx

+### Goals
+After following this guide you will learn how to make your own token minting policy and mint two different types of fungible tokens under that policy.

+### Prerequisites
+From our previous post **[Running a Full Cardano Node](https://learn.lovelace.academy/getting-started/running-a-full-node/)**
+ - The `cardano-cli` binary
+ - The `cardano-node` binary that is actively running and fully synchronised

 ## Create Token Minting Policy

 ### Create Policy Key